Amswho/projects/README.md

 # Projects
 collection of projects

+# Wordy

-# Wordfail + words_five
+wordfail + words_five
 A console-based word guessing game inspired by Wordle.
 Players guess a five-letter word within six attempts, with feedback provided after each guess.

 ---